By Ronan Coffey, global energy manager at Boston Scientific

 Working Toward Carbon Neutrality

-- Over the past two years, we’ve reduced our carbon footprint by 22 percent while impacting the lives of 25 percent more patients.
+- Since 2017, we have reduced our carbon footprint by 50 percent while impacting the lives of 20 percent more patients.

-- In addition to signing the VPPA, we subscribed to a portion of a community solar portfolio in Massachusetts that serves to drive demand for renewable energy and increase access to local, clean electricity across the state.
+- We subscribed to a portion of a community solar portfolio in Massachusetts that serves to drive demand for renewable energy and increase access to local, clean electricity across the state.

 - We joined a cross-industry group in signing the Renewable Thermal Collaborative (RTC) Buyers’ Statement, to promote the expansion and acceleration of the renewable thermal energy market to reduce carbon output.